 Rigi is almost the home mountain of Lucern and is an easy and beautiful day trip from town.

 You have a few options to get there, but I recommend taking the boat, at least one way.
-The boats leaves from the Quai in the heart of Lucern so is easy to reach.
+The boat leaves from the Quai in the heart of Lucern so is easy to reach.
 It takes just over an hour to get to either Vitznau or Weggis.
 From there you can catch the train up or gondola depending on where you get off.

-I suggest Vitznau because the train is far more steep and fun.
+I suggest Vitznau because the train is far steeper and therefore, fun.
 (The gondola is nice, but you just stand in a box with a bunch of people) At least in one direction.
 It goes up at almost 45 degrees and is quite an experience.

 Or, you could do a round trip (train up, gondola down) or hike up, train down. etc. There are lots of options.

 If you have time, you can go up both Rigi or Pilatus.
-Pilates is higher and rockier, so has more of a mountain feel and ranks amongst Switzerland's best.
+Pilates is higher and rockier, so has more of a mountain feel and ranks amongst Switzerland’s best.
 But Rigi gives you more options in terms of hiking and wandering around.
-It also gives a complete other view of the whole Lake Lucern - which is huge.
+It also gives a complete view of the whole Lake Lucern – which is huge.

 There are two main ways up Pilatus:

 Both are easy to reach from Lucerne public transport.
-(That is the train timetable - just type in From: Lucerne, To: Kriens OR Alpnachstad and it will give you all the times and connections).
+(That is the train timetable – just type in From: Lucerne, To: Kriens OR Alpnachstad and it will give you all the times and connections).
 You can buy tickets at the ticket booth in the train station or using the machines.
-English is always an options at either :>
+English is always an option at either :>

 Hiking up is an option but not for the unfit.
 Leave from the train station and give yourself at least 4 hours hiking time (add 1-2 hours for breaks).
 It’s a long haul.